compsy/u-can-act/README.md

 In addition, a `delayed_job` worker should be available at all times.
 These can be started with `bin/delayed_job start`.
+To do this on Heroku, start an extra worker process and, optionally, add the [workless](https://github.com/lostboy/workless) gem to enable autoscaling.

 ## Protocols and Measurements
 In the system a _Questionnaire_ denotes the definition of a questionnaire.